Stripe has officially launched its services in India.

 Stripe had been teasing that they would allow Indian users to accept payments since they launched a beta program in December 2017.

-Stripe is a payment processor just like PayPal for business and personal use.
+Stripe is a payment processor just like PayPal built for both businesses and consumers.

 4th March update: Here’s the official announcement email: